maithoa/quiz-api/README.md

 You can try it out yourself [here][deploy]!

-Authentication REST API with JWT is implemented base on the artile below https://medium.freecodecamp.org/securing-node-js-restful-apis-with-json-web-tokens-9f811a92bb52
+Authentication REST API with JWT is implemented base on the artile : https://medium.freecodecamp.org/securing-node-js-restful-apis-with-json-web-tokens-9f811a92bb52